Keeping your personal data safe

 What data do we collect, the purpose, why we collect it, the level of access and retention of my data?

-We will keep the personal data in accordance with our internal retention procedures, which are determined in accordance with our statutory obligations and good practice.
-These retention periods depend on the nature of the information (for example, we apply different retention periods to our employees information as opposed to information on our applicants), and are subject to change.
+We will keep the personal data in accordance with our internal retention procedures, which are determined in accordance with our statutory obligations and good practice after which time we will securely erase or delete the personal data.
+These retention periods depend on the nature of the data (for example, we apply different retention periods to our employees data as opposed to data on our applicants), and are subject to change

-What is sensitive personal information?
+What is “special categories” of personal data?